vyadh/teamcity-deployment-dashboard/README.md

 1. Has a build configuration type set to `Deployment` and therefore has a 'Deploy' button rather than 'Run'
    * See: TeamCity / Project Configuration / Build configuration type
 2. Has a configuration parameter matching the project key when not blank.
-3. Has a configuration parameters that matches the environment key.
+3. Has a configuration parameters that matches the environment key when not blank.
-4. The environed is contained in the list of configured environments.
+4. The environment deployed to is contained in the list of configured environments.

 Implementation